robin-cls/fcollections/docs/getting_started.md

 ## Implementations

-The generic ``FilesDatabase`` model must be subclassed in order to properly define the file listing and reading functionalities.
-A subclass handling a given type of files is called an implementation.

 When confronted to a files collection, the first step is to try and find if an implementation matching the data already exists.
 Such implementation may be found in the [catalog](implementations/catalog)

-From the catalog, we can see that {class}`fcollections.implementations.NetcdfFilesDatabaseSwotLRL2` matches our file names.
+From the catalog, we can see that {class}`NetcdfFilesDatabaseSwotLRL2 <fcollections.implementations.NetcdfFilesDatabaseSwotLRL2>` matches our file names.
 In case no implementation is available, the user can build its own following [creation procedure](custom).